-- Maintain the general appearance of the facility as a whole (i.e., the PV panels, buildings and associated infrastructure, roads and natural environment). - Littering is to be strictly controlled over the entire life of the project - All waste is to be regularly removed from facility to a recognized dumping site.
-Waste, in any form, should not be allowed to collect on the site. - Visual management and maintenance: Scheme maintenance covering site tidiness should be maintained at all times including during construction. - Monitor land surface below PV 'strings' to prevent loss of vegetation and first signs of desertification. - The use of any cleaning materials or defoliants to aid in the control of vegetation is to be strictly monitored so that their long-term use does no cause future problems should the site be decommissioned. - The solar cleaning materials must be environmentally friendly and biodegradable. - Maintain access roads to prevent scouring and erosion, especially after rains. - \circ $\;$ Utilize existing roads and tracks to the maximum extent possible.

-- Provide pedestrian walkways where desire lines are identified. - Monitor the use of lighting over the entire life of the project to minimize light pollution. - Strictly control outdoor lighting to prevent light pollution. - All lighting must be installed at downward angles. - Sources of light must as far as possible be shielded by physical barriers such as a planted trees and shrubs or built structures.
-Plant a screen of endemic bushes and trees together with fencing in natural colour and good plant maintenance.
-(Interface integration of proposed solar and hydrogen facility with surroundings). - Consider the application of motion detectors to allow the application of lighting only where and when it is required. - Only minimum wattage light fixtures must be used. - A strict fire prevention policy must be implemented and monitored.
+- Maintain the general appearance of the facility as a whole (i.e. the PV panels, buildings and associated infrastructure, roads and natural environment). - Littering is to be strictly controlled over the entire life of the project. - All waste is to be regularly removed from the facility to a recognized transfer or dumping site.
+Waste, in any form, should not be allowed to be collected on the site. - Monitor land surface below PV 'strings' to prevent loss of vegetation and first signs of desertification. - The use of any cleaning materials or defoliants to aid in the control of vegetation is to be strictly monitored so that their long-term use does no cause future problems should the site be decommissioned. - Maintain access roads to prevent scouring and erosion, especially after rains. - Monitor the use of lighting over the entire life of the project to minimize light pollution. - Strictly control outdoor lighting to prevent light pollution. - All lighting must be installed at downward angles. - Sources of light must as far as possible be shielded by physical barriers such as planted trees and shrubs or built structures. - Consider the application of motion detectors to allow the application of lighting only where and when it is required. - Only minimum wattage light fixtures must be used. - A strict fire prevention policy must be implemented and monitored. - Screen the site with endemic vegetation to minimize the visual impact.